Other Registration Related Fees

 Vehicle License Fee (VLF) (.65% of value)

 Most vehicles are assessed a VLF, in lieu of property tax, based on the purchase price/value when acquired and funds go to cities/counties.
 VLF decreases for the first 11 renewal years (18 for park trailers) or until the vehicle is transferred (except certain family transfers, see FAQs.
-VLF exemption is available for disabled veterans with a 100 percent service-related disability rating, California Indian tribes/tribal members, federally-recognized Indian tribes (CVC §9104.5 and CRTC §10781.1), specialized transportation vehicles, nonresident military personnel stationed in California, and their nonresident spouses.
+VLF exemption is available for disabled veterans with a 100 percent service-related disability rating, California Native American tribes/tribal members, federally-recognized Native American tribes (CVC §9104.5 and CRTC §10781.1), specialized transportation vehicles, nonresident military personnel stationed in California, and their nonresident spouses.
 Historical Vehicle/Horseless Carriage License Plates (VC §5004) VLF is $2.

 VLF is the only part of registration you may deduct on your income tax.
 For details on how VLF is used, contact your city/county government.